Carsten Jensen

 In 2015, Den første sten (The First Stone) appeared, a monumental novel about the experiences of a group of Danish soldiers who have volunteered for service in Afghanistan.
 Through their eyes, we are presented with a wide and disturbing panorama of the war in Afghanistan.
 As of March 2018, the novel has been translated into German, Der erste Stein, as well as into Norwegian and Swedish.
 The English translation was released on 1 September 2019.

+He is married to English novelist Liz Jensen.
+His stepson was actor Raphaël Coleman.